 To encourage commercial and industrial (C & I) uses to help achieve the targeted ratio, Frederick County has designated certain areas solely for commercial and industrial type uses such as the Route 11 North corridor, Kernstown area, Round Hill, the Route 277 Triangle area, and in the vicinity of the Winchester Regional Airport.
-The area planning process will continue to identify opportunities for economic development.
+The area planning process Future planning processes and the Business Development Area Study will continue to identify opportunities to align land uses to promote for economic development and enhance quality of living that attracts a productive and diverse population.